Robert Hass: Poetry

 Hass's poems tend to vary in structure as he alternates between prose-like blocks and free verse.
 His poems have been said to have a stylistic clarity, seen in his simple, clear language and precise imagery.
 His collection Praise features themes of seasons, nature, location, and transformation, with a running motif of blackberries.
 Poet Stanley Kunitz said of Hass's work, "Reading a poem by Robert Hass is like stepping into the ocean when the temperature of the water is not much different from that of the air.
 You scarcely know, until you feel the undertow tug at you, that you have entered into another element."

 The January 2017 "Gift Horse" episode of the TV series Madam Secretary alludes to Hass.
 At a presidential inauguration, the poet laureate character ("Roland Hobbs") recites a poem that describes "the privilege of being", an allusion to Hass's 1999 poem of that title.

 Activism

-Hass has been actively engaged in promoting ecoliteracy.
+Hass has actively promoted ecoliteracy.
 In 1995 he began working with writer and environmentalist Pamela Michael on a program that encourages "children to make art and poetry about their watersheds" and fosters interdisciplinary environmental education.
-In April 1996, when he was poet laureate, he organized a 6-day conference at the Library of Congress that brought together American nature writers to celebrate writing, the natural world and community.
-His watershed program expanded into the non-profit organization River of Words.
-River of Words provides tools for teaching ecoliteracy and holds an annual poetry and art contest for children and teens.
+In April 1996, when he was poet laureate, he organized a six-day conference at the Library of Congress that brought together American nature writers to celebrate writing, the natural world, and community.

-On November 9, 2011, while participating in an Occupy movement demonstration at UC Berkeley called Occupy Cal, a police officer hit Hass in the ribs with a baton.
-Another officer shoved his wife to the ground.
-Hass wrote about their experience in a November 19, 2011, New York Times opinion piece, "Poet-Bashing Police."
+On November 9, 2011, while Hass was participating in an Occupy movement demonstration at UC Berkeley called Occupy Cal, a police officer hit him in the ribs with a baton.